-Construction of social infrastructure is a very important part of Base Titanium’s community programmes.
+Construction of social infrastructure is an important part of Base Titanium’s community programmes.

 These projects are identified through: